 \section{FVQ: Towards a Unified VQA}

 Combining insights from both the FR and NR cases, as exemplified by VMAF and SLEEQ, we arrive at a partial synthesis; see Fig. 2.
 In FR, we compare a processed video to the original; in NR, we compare it to a blurred processed video.
-In both cases, we input two videos, extract features, pass them to a regressor system, and obtain a score.
-The feature extractor, and the regressor, may both use neural nets; for complexity reasons we use fixed-function feature extractors for now, but CNN features are popular \cite{b21-vsfa}, \cite{b22-mdtvsfa}, \cite{b20-rapique}.
-Note that if desired, in either the NR or FR case, we can also add the output score of any NR algorithm as an additional feature.
-Our FVQ approach often uses the same features and NN architecture for both NR and FR VQAs.
-But in the challenging NR VQA case for user generated content (UGC), we use a subset of features from \cite{b18-videval}, \cite{b20-rapique}; see Figs. 5, 6.
-We use both SVRs and simple feedforward fully-connected NNs (e.g., 13-120-64-16-1, with Relu activation, RMSProp optimizer, TF2.4.1) to aggregate the features.
-Post feature calculation, example {\bf total train/test simulation time} for 1k sims of SVR took only 10s to run (no-GPU) in FR, while 50 sims of NN took 127s on a laptop (i7-10750, 16GB RAM, RTX 1070 GPU).
-In NR, even on the huge YouTube UGC dataset, our SVR inference time with our reduced parameter search is only 4s; post parameter search, 0.01s.
+In both cases, we input two videos, extract spatio-temporal features, pass them to a regressor engine, and obtain a quality score.
+The feature extractor and the regressor can both use learning-based methods such as neural nets.
+For complexity reasons we prefer fixed-function feature extractors for now, but note that CNN features are quite popular \cite{b21-vsfa}, \cite{b22-mdtvsfa}, \cite{b20-rapique}, and we will use them.
+Note that if desired, we can always add the output score of any NR algorithm as an additional feature in any NR or FR VQA.